TIBCOSoftware/snappydata/docs/configuration.md

 node-l -heap-size=4096m -J-XX:MaxPermSize=512m -spark.ui.port=9090 -locators=node-b:8888,node-a:9999 -spark.executor.cores=10
 ```
 > ##### Note:
-conf files are consulted when servers are started and also when they are stopped.
+Conf files are consulted when servers are started and also when they are stopped.
 So, we do not recommend changing the conf files while the cluster is running.

-#### Environment settings
+### Environment settings

 Any Spark or SnappyData specific environment settings can be done by creating a snappy-env.sh or spark-env.sh in _SNAPPY_HOME/conf_.

-##### Hadoop Provided settings
+### Hadoop Provided settings
 If you want run SnappyData with an already existing custom Hadoop cluster like MapR or Cloudera you should download Snappy without hadoop from the download link.
 This will allow you to provide hadoop at runtime.
 To do this you need to put an entry in $SNAPPY-HOME/conf/spark-env.sh an entry as below.

 export SPARK_DIST_CLASSPATH=$($OTHER_HADOOP_HOME/bin/hadoop classpath)

-#### Per Component Configuration
+### Per Component Configuration

 Most of the time, components would be sharing the same properties.
 For e.g. you would want all servers to start with 4096m while leads to start with 2048m.
 You can configure these by specifying LOCATOR_STARTUP_OPTIONS, SERVER_STARTUP_OPTIONS, LEAD_STARTUP_OPTIONS environment variables in conf/snappy-env.sh.